-In the year 2016, two cases dealing with charges of sexual background, including harassment, to the disadvantage of a Swiss woman serving as uniformed peacekeeper was reported to the Military Justice.
+In the year 2017, one case dealing with charges of sexual background, including harassment, to the disadvantage of a Swiss woman serving as uniformed peacekeeper was reported to the Military Justice.

 IV: Other information

 Information on the development, implementation and evaluation of a National Action Plan to implement UNSCR 1325.